-Figure 4.
-The brown tree snake, Boiga irregularis, is an exotic species that has caused numerous extinctions on the island of Guam since its accidental introduction in 1950. (credit: NPS)
+Figure 4: Two destructive, invasive snakes.
+Photo on right shows the brown tree snake, Boiga irregularis.
+It is an exotic species that has caused numerous extinctions on the island of Guam since its accidental introduction in 1950 (credit: NPS).
+Photo on left shows a Florida Park Ranger holding the tail of a Burmese Python, Python bivittatus.
+This species has caused drastic reduction of native species in the Everglades National Park. (credit: United States Geological Survey).